-A Study to Evaluate the Use of Chloroquine in Combination With VELCADE and Cyclophosphamide in Patients With Relapsed and Refractory Multiple Myeloma
+Chloroquine in Combination With VELCADE and Cyclophosphamide for Relapsed and Refractory Multiple Myeloma

 Primary Purpose: Treatment

-- Percentage of subjects who have complete response or partial response and have 2+ or higher autophagy [ Time Frame: until clinical response (up to 2 years) ]
+- Percentage of Subjects Who Have Complete Response or Partial Response and Have 2+ or Higher Autophagy [ Time Frame: until clinical response (up to 2 years) ]

 - Median Duration of Response of This Regimen [ Time Frame: up to 2 years ]

 Other Name: Aralen